SoulRaven80/wdosg/README.md

 The currently recommended way to run the server is via Docker.

-This is a `docker-compose.yml` example file:
+This is a simple `docker-compose.yml` example file to start running:

 ```yaml
 services: